COVID-19 Shifts Buyer Behavior

 Changes in Buyer Behavior During COVID

-As the time people are remaining in their homes has increased dramatically, there’s also been a significant increase in the time people have to do online research and buying.
+As the time people remain in their homes has increased dramatically, there’s also been a significant increase in the time people have to do online research and shopping.

 According to data collected by Data Hub on current market statistics during the coronavirus pandemic, over 64% of US adults reported they are shopping in stores less.
 In fact, during this same period, online shopping has escalated — a 40% increase.